nmlgc/ReC98/CONTRIBUTING.md

   here" or "this code would read really nicely if this functionality was encapsulated in a method".
 (Sometimes, you will have little choice, in fact!)
-Despite Turbo C++'s notoriously outdated C++ implementation, [there are quite a lot of possibilites for abstractions that inline perfectly][1].
+Despite Turbo C++'s notoriously outdated C++ implementation, [there are quite a lot of possibilities for abstractions that inline perfectly][1].
   Subpixels, as seen in 9d121c7, are the prime example here.
 Don't overdo it, though – use classes where they meaningfully enhance the original procedural code, not to replace it with an overly nested, "enterprise-y" class